Hot Springs National Park: Disasters

 In November 1864 during the American Civil War, a large part of "the valley" (the central portion of the city along Hot Springs Creek) was burned - presumably by Union troops.

 As in many other cities, fire has been a risk, especially before city services were developed.
 On March 5, 1878, a large fire burned for eight hours in the city, claiming nearly 150 buildings, including hotels, bath houses, and restaurants.
 On February 26, 1905, a fire started in the Grand Central Hotel on Chapel Street and burned 25 blocks of the southern section of Hot Springs.
-On September 5, 1913, a laundry worker was ironing and accidentally started a fire at 424 Church Street, which spread rapidly due to strong winds and burned nearly 60 blocks of the south part of the city.
+On September 5, 1913, a laundry worker was ironing and accidentally started a fire at 424 Church Street, which spread rapidly due to strong winds and burned 50 blocks in the business district of the city.

 The city has also been subject to flooding because of the narrow valley.
 On May 14, 1923, a severe rainstorm hit the city.
-With mountains surrounding three sides of the city, water flooded down the slopes of the mountains, funneling to Central Avenue and reaching a depth of nine feet.
+With mountains surrounding three sides of the city, water flooded down the slopes of the mountains, funnelling to Central Avenue and reaching a depth of nine feet.
 A lightning strike during the storm caused a fire that destroyed several commercial businesses in downtown Hot Springs.
 On February 15, 1956, a severe flood filled Central Avenue with three feet of rushing water, causing significant property damage.
 On May 19, 1990, a series of storms dropped more than 13 inch of rain into the city, causing flash floods.
 A wave of water six feet high washed through downtown Hot Springs, causing extensive damage.
 During the flood, Carpenter Dam Bridge was washed away.